codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 %}

-If you navigate to **Runtimes > List View**, you can identify the Hosted GitOps Runtime through the Type column (Hosted), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).
+If you navigate to **Runtimes > List View**, you can identify the Hosted GitOps Runtime through the Type column (Hosted) and the Cluster/Namespace column (Codefresh).

 {% include
 image.html